ej-shafran/compile-mode.nvim/.github/ISSUE_TEMPLATE/bug_report.md

 Specify what version of `compile-mode.nvim` you are using.

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, including any errors mentioned in `:checkhealth compile-mode`.